Chi-G/JPATHNEC/README.md

 # JPATHNEC - Fashion E-commerce Store

 A modern full-stack e-commerce platform for men's and women's clothing, built with Laravel backend and React frontend using Inertia.js for seamless SPA experience.

+---

+**Note:** This project is currently under active development.
+The live store will be available soon at [https://jpathnec.com](https://jpathnec.com).

+---

 ## 🚀 Features